Ajlaluddin/EcomProject/README.md

 ### Its a Demo Version, for full version see https://github.com/swapnilbamble1438/EcommerceApp

 ### Technology used in this Project:
-Only Html,Css,Bootstrap,Javscript are used to build the project
+Html,Css,Bootstrap,Javscript are used to build the project

 ### Software And Tools Required:
 Visual Studio